There are a few things you should know about before you arrive in Canada to work.

 Presenting your documents

-When you first enter Canada, explain to the border services officer that you have come here to work.
+When you enter Canada, tell the border services officer (BSO) that you have come here to work.

-If you have a Letter of Introduction from Citizenship and Immigration Canada saying that you are authorized to come to Canada to work, bring it with you when you come to Canada.
-This letter is not a travel document and it is not your work permit, but it can help support your entry to work in Canada.
+If you have a letter of introduction that says you are approved to work in Canada, bring it with you.
+This letter is not a travel document and it is not your work permit, but it can help show that you can work in Canada.

-Be prepared to show supporting documents, such as your letter of offer of employment.
-If you have the LMO confirmation number for your offer, give it to the border services officer.
+You should also have supporting documents, such as the letter that offers you a job.
+If you have the labour market opinion (LMO) confirmation number for your offer, give it to the BSO.

-Once the border services officer has checked your documents, the officer will print the actual permit for you.
+Once the border services officer has checked your documents, they will print the actual work permit for you.

-Your employer is responsible for making sure you are covered by medical and health insurance and workers’ compensation when you arrive in Canada.
+Your employer must make sure you are covered by medical and health insurance, and workers’ compensation, when you arrive in Canada.